 We may deny your request for amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that:

--Is not part of the medical information kept by Valparaiso University Student Health Center;
+- Is not part of the medical information kept by the Health Center;

 If we deny your request, you can submit a statement of your position for inclusion in your medical records.

-To request this list or accounting of disclosures, you must submit your request in writing to: Valparaiso University Student Health Center, 55 University Drive, Suite 102, Valparaiso, Indiana, 46383.
+To request this list or accounting of disclosures, you must submit your request in writing to: Valparaiso University Student Health Center, 55 University Drive, Suite 102, Valparaiso, IN, 46383.

-Your request must state a time period which may not be longer that six years and may not include the dates prior to August 14th, 2008.
+Your request must state a time period which may not be longer than six years and may not include dates prior to August 14, 2008.

 You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment, or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.